EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 2. enter the haplotypes into genealogical databases to find possible surnames of the donor
-3. enter the surnames into demographic databases ©Security, Privacy, and Data Protection Laboratory (SPDP Lab)
+3. enter the surnames into demographic databases

-128/155

 Sensitive inference from data mining

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-129/155

 The Target case – 1
 • Target is the second-largest discount retailer in the U.S.